IshanKashyap03/Hygge-Co2-Carbon-Verification-Platform/README.md

 # HyggeCo2CertificateVerificationPortal

+## For Deployment

+### Frontend Build

+Build the project using this command: `ng build --base-href /hcevp/ --configuration=production`

+### Frontend Deployment

+You should setup a .ssh config for the hygge test network before deploying.
+Copy the contents of the `dist` folder to the server. `scp -r dist hygge:~/codebc/co2-bc`

 ## Using Docker

 Make sure to have Docker and docker compose installed on your machine.
 You can download it from [here](https://www.docker.com/products/docker-desktop).